 There are two ways to backup important company’s data:

 Your company data can’t be secure if you just save them occasionally.
-Backing up all the company data automatically and regularly on trusted cloud storages is the only option if you want your files to be safe.
+To keep your files safe, you should regularly and automatically back up all company data on reliable cloud storage.
 Moreover, you need to take care of this data to be easily restorable and protected from cybercriminals.

 Spinbackup doesn’t only backup your critical Google Workspace (G Suite) data.
 It also protects your account from data leaks.

 Manual backup is not the best choice for companies because of a quite large amount of data to deal with.
-If you need to set up email archiving for Google Workspace or want to know other manual methods to backup your Google Workspace data, visit this article.
 But in case you need to make just a one-time copy of your Google account data, use Google Takeout.

-- Log in to the former employee’s Google account and click on Download your data.
+1. Log in to the former employee’s Google account and click on Download your data.
 There you will see all apps that contain your data.
-All of them are selected by default, so to choose only particular files press Deselect all, and then put a tick beside the field you need.
+All options are selected by default.
+To choose specific files, deselect all and then tick the desired field.

 It can take some time, depending on the number of files.